 Log into Nested Knowledge.
 If this is your first time, create an account.

-Read the Protocol, but don’t cheat by looking at other parts of the nest!
+Read the Protocol to familiarize yourself further with the criteria for the review process.

+Focus on the PICO of the review.
+This stands for Population, Interventions, Comparisons and Outcomes.
+When it comes to looking through papers during screening, it will be important to look for all four factors in order to include a trial in your review.
+More about PICO in Step 1.

 Create a new nest to get started on this research question.